kkots/ggxrd_hitbox_overlay_2211/README.md

 ## Features

+### Red - Hitboxes

+Strike and projectile non-throw hitboxes are shown in green.
+Clash-only hitboxes are shown in more transparent red with thinner outline.
+Hitboxes' fills may never be fully transparent.

 ### Green - Hurtboxes

 Normally hurtboxes display in green.
 The rules in general are such, that when a hitbox (red) makes contact with hurtbox, a hit occurs.